HiDannyZ/CRUD-Device-Driver/README.md

 <img src="Images/Image1.png" width="500">

 The device already had its own pre-defined set of functions that allowed communication with the HDD-device.
 My code implelmented the communication of information to the external block storage device like a hard driver (HDD).
+There were over 1,000 test cases to ensure the quality of my code and to ensure memory allocation was done properly.

 ## Documentation